altmattr/mq-magic/stem_club/6_command_line.md

 # Install Termius

 [Termius](https://termius.com/) is a program that will let us "hack" the Pi.
-[Download it and install it to your computer](https://termius.com/).
+[Download it and install it to your computer](https://termius.com/download/windows).
 Open Termius

 ## Note:  You need to be connected to the internet for this!

 # Add your Pi as a host

-Disconnect from the internet, connect to your Pis network and Open Termius
+Disconnect from the internet, connect to your Pi's network and open Termius

 Add a new host with these settings